 const Container = styled.View` flex: 1; background-color: white; align-items: center; justify-content: center; `; const Text = styled.Text` font-size: 18px; color: blue; font-weight: 500; `;

 These custom styled-components use the same CSS logic to style the components as any React Native app.
 The difference here is that writing property names and their values closely follow plain CSS conventions rather than React Native.
+The modified App

 export default function App() { return ( <Container> <Text>Open up App.js to start working on your app!</Text> </Container> ); }

 .
 You can now view the following result in any iOS or Android emulator or a real device that has Expo Client app.
+Here’s what that looks like:

 Let’s take a trivial example.
 In the components/

-directory create a new component file called PressableButton.js
+directory, create a new component file called PressableButton.js

-component later to display a custom button component.
+component to display a custom button component.

 Inside this file, let’s create a custom component using TouchableOpacity